M-Gaming-Studio/M-Gaming-Studio-Web-site/README.md

 Please enjoy the web-site.

 You can ask me questions about modifications for the web-site, videogames project ideas, and more.
-To this, you can send me a e-mail or just follow me on dev.to!
+To this, you can send me a e-mail or just follow me here or on the web-site of dev.to!

 Thank you.